dfelinto/blender-manual/manual/video_editing/sequencer/strips/effects/speed_control.rst

 Stretch
    Automatically calculates the *Speed Factor* based on the length of the input strip.
-   So if you make a strip 1/2 the original size the sequence will play back at 2 times the speed.
+   If you scale a strip to 1/2 the original size the sequence will play back at 2 times the speed.

 Multiply
    Multiplies the current speed of the sequence by a *Factor*.
-   So, a value of 0.5 will make the sequence half as fast while 2 would make the sequence twice as fast.
+   Thus a value of 0.5 will make the sequence half as fast while 2 would make the sequence twice as fast.

    .. note::